Fabulosul/News_Bridge/README.md

 **Tudor Robert Fabian**
 **322CAa**

-# Homework 2 - TCP and UDP client-server application for message management
+# News Bridge - TCP and UDP client-server application for message management

 ## The TCP Protocol
 - The TCP protocol is used to communicate between the server and the TCP clients.